fosshostorg/aarch64.com/posts/unboxing-day.md

 <img src="../thumbnails/30u-delivery.png" alt="shipping invoice">
 <img src="../thumbnails/unboxing-day.jpg" alt="unboxing day">

-After passing all the tests, the units will then be added to the AArch64.com cluster and will be available in our Dashboard in a few hours.
+After passing all the tests, the units will then be added to the AArch64.com cluster and will be accessible in our Dashboard in a few hours.
 Full IPv6 support will be available for these units.

 <img src="../thumbnails/units-kent-1.jpg" alt="units going to kent">